Pneumococcal

 Can pneumococcal meningitis be prevented?

-There are vaccines available to help protect against pneumococcal meningitis, find out more here.
+There are vaccines available to help protect against pneumococcal meningitis; find out more about vaccines.